vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 #### TPose Specification

-The skeleton must be the T-pose as the initial posture.
+The skeleton must use the T-pose as the initial posture.

 T-pose's specifications are as follows: